stackdio/stackdio/docs/contact.md

 4. Be patient :)

 5. Optionally, it would be fantastic if you could help us out and fix the problem yourself...if you're brave enough, see the [Countributor Guide](contributor_guide.md) on contributing to the project.

+### Usage Questions

+Usage questions are best handled in one of the following ways:

+* Asking a question on the IRC channel
+* Emailing the contributors, especially those who have been recently active on the project.

+### Long term development comments

+Long term development tasks will usually have a branch opened on the main repository, along with a pull request back into develop.
+This is the place to make comments on the development cycle for that feature.